nais/doc/nais-application/reference.md

 **Default**: `43200`

 ### `spec.idporten.clientURI`
-The URL of the client to be used at ID-porten when displaying a 'back' button or on errors.
+The URL shown to the user at ID-porten when displaying a 'back' button or on errors.

 **Default**: `https://www.nav.no`